I write these words from a chair

 The seat, once firm,

-now perches loose atop its frame,
+now sits loose on its frame,

 clatters to the floor with a careless shift,

-a sudden rising.
+a sudden stand.

 Once, it had arms.

-Now, only the hollowed-out joints remain,
+Now only the hollowed joints remain,

-like knotted oak where branches once grew.
+knotted oak where branches used to be.

 It sat at the head of the table.